freshsqueezed/gql/README.md

 ### Creating the Mammoth Client

-To connect to your GraphQL API, you need to create a MammothClient and wrap your application in a MammothProvider.
+To connect to your GraphQL API, you need to create a `MammothClient` and wrap your application in a `MammothProvider`.
 This provider will enable GraphQL queries and mutations within your app.

 Here’s how you can set it up in your main entry file (e.g., main.tsx):